 Health professionals, such as midwives and doctors, need to be trained so you might be asked if you mind being seen by a student.
 It’s up to you whether you agree to this or not.

-Midwives are skilled at caring for women during pregnancy and birth and identifying if care from others is needed.
-They can also offer advice to the baby's father or your partner.
+Midwives can also offer advice to your baby’s father or your partner.

 Midwives work in communities and hospitals as part of a bigger team.
 Other members of the team may also care for you during your pregnancy or after the birth of your baby.